gopala0812/Restful-API-Development/README.md

 # Restful-API-Development

-This project was developed as part of my internship at CODTECH IT SOLUTIONS PVT.
-LTD., under the Software Development Internship Program (June-July 2025 Batch).

 The primary goal of this task was to build a RESTful API that performs CRUD (Create, Read, Update, Delete) operations on a collection of books.
 The API is built using Node.js and Express.js, and data is stored persistently using a local JSON file (books.json), simulating a basic database.